People sentenced to CDCR held in county jails

-CDCR has asked county jail staff to forward all prison packets for individuals who appear to have five years or less remaining on their sentence.
+CDCR is accepting Prison Packets from Los Angeles County only.
+CDCR Case Records Services (CRS) has asked jail staff to forward the prison packets for individuals who appear to have five years or less remaining on their sentence.

 The designated CRS staff will complete a thorough review of the legal documents and ensure the release date calculation is correct.
-A Release Date Status Sheet will be generated with the Inmate’s CDCR# and release date to be forwarded to the Inmate.
+A Release Date Status Sheet will be generated with the incarcerated persons’ CDCR number and release date to be forwarded to the incarcerated person.
 Release dates include all pre- and post-sentence credits, as well as Good Conduct Credits as prescribed by law.
-The calculation also includes the 84-day Positive Programming Credit if the individual was eligible based on their in-jail behavior and sentence date.
 After a release date is calculated, a CDCR number will be issued to the individual in question.
 Prior to reaching the release date, the CRS staff will forward a release memorandum to the county jail so the individual can be processed for release.

 The release memorandum sent to the county jail provides the releasing individual instruction to report to the nearest CDCR Parole Unit.
 Staff at the Parole Unit will connect the individual with an agent who will process the release plans.
 The individual will be supervised by either a state parole agent or a county probation officer for Post Release Community Supervision.